 Click the larger clock to launch a big clock, and click that for an immersive, full screen experience.

 Access the settings page via the icon at the bottom right of the pop up to make Clock your own.

-All of your settings are securely synchronised as part of your own Google profile and replicated to any computer that you use.
+If you are signed in to your browser, all of your settings are securely synchronised and replicated to any computer that you use.

 This is really useful for say, setting a reminder up at home, and having it remind you at work.

 All aspects of Clock are customisable.
 To find out more, browse around and have a go!